mauriciotogneri/green-coffee/README.md

 }
 ```

-This is how it looks when you run a more complex instrumentation test:
+And that's it, now you can create your own tests using Green Coffee.
+This is how it looks when you run a more complex test:

 ![Example](http://i.imgur.com/4rMK1KK.gif)

-## Step definitions
-Methods used as step definitions can be declared using the following annotations:
-* `Given`
-* `When`
-* `Then`
-* `And`
-* `But`

-## Espresso helper methods
-Green Coffee includes a set of methods that makes more readable the interaction with the UI components.
-More information in the [wiki](https://github.com/mauriciotogneri/green-coffee/wiki/Espresso-support).
+You can see an example applied to a full app [here](https://github.com/mauriciotogneri/green-coffee/tree/master/testapp/src/androidTest/java/com/mauriciotogneri/greencoffee/testapp/test).

 ## Installation
-Add the following dependency to your `build.gradle` file:
+In order to use Green Coffee, add the following dependency to your `build.gradle` file:

 ```groovy
 compile 'com.mauriciotogneri:greencoffee:1.0.0'